Our Guide to Eating and Drinking in Seminyak, Bali

 Hank’s Pizza and Liquor, Jalan Kayu Aya 27, Oberoi, Seminyak, noon-midnight

 This post is part of a series from Indonesia.
-Our trip was supported by Skyscanner, which provided flights, accommodation and some transport.
-We paid for all meals.
+Our trip was supported by Skyscanner, which provided flights, some accommodation and some transport.
+We paid for all meals and drinks.
 Reflections, opinions and recommendations are obviously our own.